 These 5 packing tips for international travel have made my life so much easier when traveling.
 Before, I used to psych myself out about what to take and what to leave, that I would start packing a week before my flight.

 Now, I’m lucky if I start two days before.
 Why?
-Because my packing strategy has become so seamless.
+Because my packing strategy has become absolutely seamless.
 I just don’t worry about it anymore.

 What are your favorite strategies to pack lighter and lessen the load on your life?